partner4it/FtpXMLtoPDF/README.md

 # FtpXMLtoPDF
 Download a XML file from a FTP(TLS) or SFTP(over SSH) server and convert it to PDF using a HTML template engine.
+It depends on a locally install Chrome base browser (Chrome/Edge/...) to create from a HTML file a PDF.
+It defaults to Chrome, if this not installed used the **-browser=** to set the location of the browser to use.

 ## Using the tool
 You can download the native exceutable ``ftpxmltopdf`` using the [latest release](https://github.com/partner4it/FtpXMLtoPDF/releases/latest) archive and unziping it on you local system.
 This archive includes a demo template to inspire you.